CBDRH/cdeid/README.md

 [Stanza][stanza] and [FLAIR][flair].

 ## Installation
+This project is based on Python 3.7+.
+Please install it if you do not have.
+PyTorch is used by FLAIR and Stanza toolkits.
+It needs to be installed from [here][pytorch] before you install this project.
 ```sh
 pip install cdeid
 ```
 ## Usage example
 We are using the [pre-trained word2vec embeddings][word2vec] released from the CoNLL 2017 Shared Task.
 It is important to specify the customized PHI types in the corpus otherwise it will cause runtime error during training the models.
 ### Using the Python API
 #### Train the models
 ```python